What is OAuth?

 Let us have a look at how OAuth authorizes access.
 Assume a user has already signed in to a website or service, and now the user wants to initiate a transaction that needs access to a third-party site or service.
 The authorization process follows the steps below:

 - The application requests authorization to access a protected service provider.

 - The application provides proof of user authorization to the service provider in exchange for an access token.

 - The user is redirected to the service provider to provide permission.

 - Once approved by the user, the application obtains the access token.

 - The application requests access to the protected resources from the service provider.

 The greatest benefit of OAuth for a website, such as a news, community, or e-commerce site, is that authenticated website access can be extended to an unlimited number of additional users without those users creating new accounts requiring an email address and a new password.
-OAuth reduces friction for both parties.
+Open authorization reduces friction for both parties.
 Websites can scale, and users do not have to create yet another online account.

 Further, there is more security.
 When a user joins a website by signing in with Facebook, for example, if that website becomes the target of a cyberattack, users who logged on with OAuth will not have their credentials exposed or stolen.

 OAuth 1.0 and 2.0 are completely different and surprisingly not compatible.
 Version 1.0, now deprecated, was designed specifically for websites.
 It was considered complicated and did not scale.
 Version 2.0, on the other hand, provides authorized access to application programming interfaces (APIs) and encrypts the tokens in transit, so there is no need for encryption at the endpoints.